History of the Jews in India: Bnei Menashe

 The Bnei Menashe are a group of more than 9,000 people from the northeastern Indian states of Mizoram and Manipur who practice a form of biblical Judaism and claim descent from one of the Lost Tribes of Israel, the tribe of Menasseh.
 About 7,000 of the Bnei Menashe immigrated to Israel in 2011.

 Bene Ephraim

 The Bene Ephraim are a small group of Telugu-speaking Jews in eastern Andhra Pradesh whose recorded observance of Judaism, like that of the Bnei Menashe, is quite recent, dating only to 1991.

 There are a few families in Andhra Pradesh who follow Judaism.
-Many among them follow the customs of Orthodox Jews, like wearing long beards men and using head coverings (men) and hair coverings (women) all the time.
+Many among them follow the customs of Orthodox Jews, like wearing long beards and using head coverings (men) and hair coverings (women) all the time.